 - 2 cups caster sugar

-- 1 tsp baking soda
+- 1 teaspoon baking soda

-- ¼ tsp salt
+- ¼ teaspoon salt

 - 2 eggs

-- ½ cup buttermilk (or use milk soured with a little lemon juice)
+- ½ cup buttermilk or use milk soured with a little lemon juice

-- 1 ½ tsp vanilla
+- 1 ½ teaspoon vanilla

-- 2 tbsp red food colouring
+- 2 tablespoon red food colouring

 - 1 ½ cups caster sugar